Michael E. Jones, Entertainment and Sports Law

 He was previously the chairman of the International Section of the American Bar Association’s Forum Committee on Sports and Entertainment Law.
 He was a trial court judge for more than 20 years.

-Jones, program director of UMass Lowell’s Legal Studies Program, was a teammate of Olympic gold medalist Mark Spitz on the 1972 U.S. swim team.
+Jones, former director of UMass Lowell’s Legal Studies Program, was a teammate of Olympic gold medalist Mark Spitz on the 1972 U.S. swim team.
 Jones went on to become an elite triathlete who has competed successfully at the national and international levels, including winning the triathlon in his age group at the Pan Am Games.

 Jones is also a highly regarded fine artist and was commissioned by the U.S. Olympic Committee to create the official poster for the triathlon competitions at the last three summer Olympic Games.
 After the 2008 Olympics in Beijing, China, Jones painted Michael Phelps’ official portrait.
 His artwork, including his Olympic posters, is on display at venues around the world, including at the Barcelona Olympic Museum in Spain, the IOC’s official Olympic Museum in Switzerland, the U.S. Embassy in Beijing, the Hong Kong Museum of Art and the Sports Museum in Boston.